KarimAziev/redux-saga-modal/README.md

 - **name**(String)(Required) the name of a modal
 - **config**(Object)
   - **name** (String)(Required) the name of a modal
-  - **getModalState** (Function) A selector that takes the Redux store and returns the slice which corresponds to where the redux-saga-modal `reducer` was mounted.
+  - **getModalsState** (Function) A selector that takes the Redux store and returns the slice which corresponds to where the redux-saga-modal `reducer` was mounted.
 By default reducer is mounted under the 'modals' key: `state => state.modals`;
   - **actions**(Object) Custom actions to bind with redux `dispatch`;
   - **keepComponentOnHide**(Boolean) Whether keep modal component when `isOpen` equals `false`.
 By default equals `false`;
   - **destroyOnHide**(Boolean) Whether automatically dispatch `destroy` to after `hide`.
 By default equals `true`.